Updated: 20 September, 2022

 |Rice bran oil||0.3%||Fast|

 Oils with slower absorption rates stay longer on the top of the skin and will feel more nourishing, heavier and greasier.
-The faster the absorption rate, the lighter and dryer their feel.
+The faster the absorption rate, the lighter and drier their feel.

 Formulation & Guidelines

-Use this framwork formulation and the information on the table above to create your own formula:
+Use this framework formulation and the information on squalene-rich oils in the table above to create your own formula.
+You will need to buy squalane from a reputable supplier.

 Combined plant oils: 79%